 Example scripts

-This page describes example scripts that you can use in your challenge lifecycle scripts.
+Example scripts that you can use in your lifecycle scripts.

-These example scripts sometimes use software that might not be available on every operating system.
+These example scripts may use software that is not be available on every operating system.

 #!/bin/bash